18F/checklistomania/README.md

 export BRAND_HEADER_COLOR=\#B3EFFF
 ```

-You can also customize the port (which defaults to 3000) that the server listens on via:
+You can also customize the port (which defaults to 3000) that the server listens on.
+If you do change it, make sure your registered GitHub callback matches the new port.
 ```shell
 export PORT=3000
 ```